andredesousa/quarkus-aws-lambda/README.md

 You can then execute your lambda with `java -jar ./build/lambda-0.1.0-SNAPSHOT-runner.jar` command.
 Note that in production mode, the lambda uses AWS default credentials.
+You can invoke your AWS Lambda function locally by using the `sam local invoke --template sam.yml --event payload.json` command.

 Also, you can deploy this project to AWS using `./gradlew deploy` command.
 It requires `AWS SAM CLI` installed.